fizalihsan/fizalihsan.github.io/source/technology/java-collections.md

   * O(1) - get and put; assuming the hash function disperses the elements properly among the buckets
   * Iteration: Iteration over collection views requires time proportional to the "capacity" of the HashMap instance (the number of buckets) plus its size (the number of key-value mappings).
 Thus, it's very important not to set the initial capacity too high (or the load factor too low) if iteration performance is important.
   * Iteration using entrySet is better in performance
-  * Significance of 'initial capacity' and 'load factor' in performance ???
   * The capacity is the number of buckets in the hash table, and the initial capacity is simply the capacity at the time the hash table is created.
   * The load factor is a measure of how full the hash table is allowed to get before its capacity is automatically increased.
 When the number of entries in the hash table exceeds the product of the load factor and the current capacity, the hash table is rehashed (that is, internal data structures are rebuilt) so that the hash table has approximately twice the number of buckets.